computer-geek64/lockdown/README.md

 ## Description

-A facial recognition application that locks down your computer when your face is no longer visible by the webcam.
+A facial recognition application that locks down your Linux computer (running GNOME) when your face is no longer visible by the webcam.